National Grid Seeks Public Input on New Power Line to Drive UK’s Net Zero Goals

 The project aligns with the National Grid Electricity System Operator's “Pathway to 2030 Holistic Network Design” report published last year.
 The report outlined the necessary and offshore electricity transmission network enhancements required to achieve the government's net zero targets.
 The North Humber to High Marnham project emerged as a vital component within this framework.

 Rachel Tullis, Project Director for National Grid, highlighted the government's net zero target as a driving force behind the increased generation of renewable electricity from sources such as wind and solar power.
-She emphasized that the proposed infrastructure aims to connect green energy from the Humber area and the to the national grid, providing clean electricity to power households and businesses across the Midlands and the entire country.
+She emphasized that the proposed infrastructure aims to connect green energy from the Humber area and the North Sea to the national grid, providing clean electricity to power households and businesses across the Midlands and the entire country.
 Tullis further stressed the importance of fostering collaboration with local communities and organizations to ensure the project's positive impact on employment, skills development, and opportunities for local businesses in the East Riding of Yorkshire, North Lincolnshire, and Nottinghamshire.

 The ongoing public consultation marks the initial stage of the project's development, allowing local communities the first opportunity to review the plans and provide their feedback.
 National Grid encourages individuals and stakeholders along the proposed route corridor to actively engage in the consultation process and share their perspectives.